klauseduard/confu-search-and-chat/README.md

 I will document the requirements later but for now:
 * You need Redis -- to be used as vector database.
 * You need curl and whatever utilities the remaining shell scripts require.
-* You need pip and possibly install a couple of python libraries required by various scripts.
+* You need pip and possibly install a couple of python libraries required by various scripts:

+`pip install -r requirements.txt`

 ## Configuration